 Lifestyle choices are important when you have IBD.

 Vitamin and mineral supplements can help with nutritional deficiencies.
-For example, iron supplements can treat anemia.
+For example, iron supplements can help treat anemia.

-Talk to your doctor before adding any new supplements to your diet.
-Get iron supplements online.
+Talk with your doctor before adding any new supplements to your diet.

 Surgery can sometimes be necessary for people with IBD.
 Some IBD surgeries include: